nibedeeta/blog-posts/README.md

-# blog-posts
-Code for the posts in nibedeeta.github.io
+Raw (i.e. not pretty) scripts for the posts in nibedeeta.github.io